-To ensure the conveyance of the interest in program lands results in an exceptional benefit to the program, this petition proposes to offset the acquisition and transfer of land through a financial compensation based on a certified appraisal of the property.
-TMSD Staff recommends an appraisal of the Program Lands to establish reasonable value of the property and existing market conditions.
-Compensation into the Conservation Collier fund could allow for increased future acquisitions.
+Beyond providing a public roadway necessary for access to the property, to ensure the conveyance of the interest in program lands results in an exceptional benefit to the program, this petition proposes to offset the acquisition and transfer of land through financial compensation.
 The financial compensation for the acquisition has the potential to help Conservation Collier preserve, restore and manage protected land.

-In addition to the financial compensation established by the appraisal, TMSD recommends contributing the following exceptional benefits to the program:
+In addition to the financial compensation for the 7.51 acres, TMSD recommends contributing the following exceptional benefits to the program:

-- Providing a small pipe (minimum 18 inches in diameter) set at-grade. - A financial contribution of \$35,000 to Conservation Collier for use at the preserve. - Coordination meetings at key project milestones.
+- Providing a public roadway to be used for public access to the Program Lands. - Providing a connection (minimum 18 inches in diameter) set at-grade. - A financial contribution of \$35,000 to Conservation Collier for use at the preserve. - Coordination meetings at key project milestones.